prechelt/ojsrqc/plugins/generic/reviewqualitycollector/README.md

   [my PKP forum thread](https://forum.pkp.sfu.ca/t/need-help-to-build-review-quality-collector-rqc-plugin/33186/6)
 - In particular regarding
   [exploring the data model (qu.
 5)](https://forum.pkp.sfu.ca/t/need-help-to-build-review-quality-collector-rqc-plugin/33186/9?u=prechelt)
+- settings dialog does not close after OK.
+- OJS review rounds must create successive submission ids for RQC.

 ## About RQC

-- OJS review rounds must create successive submission ids for RQC.
 - resubmit elsewhere counts as reject (or is its own decision?)
 - do not submit confidential comments as part of the review.
 - allow a file upload instead of review text???